the great cornholio

 (11) Because in the United States power is always exercised in the name of decency and righteousness, those who exercise it tend to exhibit smug self-satisfaction.
-Despite what anybody says, smug self-satisfaction—not justice or decency—is a primary end to which power is a means.
+Despite what anybody says, sterility of conscience—not justice or decency—is a primary end to which power is a means.

 (12) Imagine (1) a young guy who’s homely and diminutive but conniving, who utilizes his non-threatening demeanor to lure a self-esteem deficient young lady and obliquely impose his jealous prerogatives on her using various mind games.
 Now imagine (2) a mechanic trying to repair the engine in a Ford.
 Those who seek to transform society, devising all sorts of protocols for how “We” should order affairs, perceive themselves as similar to the second guy, the mechanic.
 But they’re the first guy.